lostintangent/flashcode/README.md

 ## Card Types

-When you create/edit a deck, your cards can take one of two forms, each of which can be authored using Markdown (e.g. include images, list, code blocks, etc.):
+When you create/edit a deck, your cards can take one of three forms, each of which can be authored using Markdown (e.g. include images, list, code blocks, etc.):

-- Question/answer - This is the default card type, and is simply comprised of a question/answer pair, delimited by a `---`.
+- <ins>Question/answer</ins> - This is the default card type, and is simply comprised of a question/answer pair, delimited by a `---`.
 When this card type is displayed during review, the question will be initially displayed, and you can progressively reveal the answer.

-- Cloze placeholders - A "cloze" card allows you to define a fact statement, which include one or more placeholders enclosed in `{{` (e.g. `This is an {{example}}`).
+- <ins>Cloze placeholders</ins> - A "cloze" card allows you to define a fact statement, which include one or more placeholders enclosed in `{{` (e.g. `This is an {{example}}`).
 When these cards are displayed during review, the fact will be presented, and the placeholders will be replaced with `[...]`.
 Once you choose to show the answer, the fact will be displayed as-is, with the placeholders revealed.

+- <ins>Fact-only</ins> - A fact-only card simply defines a fact (via markdown conent) that you'd like to review as part of the deck.
+It doesn't include any answer sides or cloze placeholders, and therefore, when you encounter it in a deck, you'll simply see the fact, and then be able to navigate to the next card.

 ## Contributed Commands